Tour Code: 3310DC10G

 Perhaps hop off in the Titanic Quarter to redeem your Titanic Belfast ticket.
-See the dock where the doomed liner was built and wander around a reconstruction of some of the Titanic’s rooms.
-Other sights include Crumlin Road Gaol and Peace Wall where you can leave your thoughts alongside the likes of the Dalai Lama and Bill Clinton.
+See the dock where the cruise ship was built and wander around a reconstruction of some of the Titanic’s rooms.
+You can visit the Peace Wall, and leave your thoughts alongside those of the Dalai Lama, Justin Bieber, and Bill Clinton.

 Overnight: 4-star Europa Hotel or Fitzwilliam Hotel in Belfast

 Day 2: Belfast – Game of Thrones filming locations – Giant’s Causeway (B)

 Enjoy breakfast in your hotel, then travel by coach along the Causeway Coastal Route to begin your tour of sites from the TV show, Game of Thrones.
 As you travel, listen to your guide talk about the series that was adapted from George Martin’s A Song of Ice and Fire novels.

 Stop in the town of Cushendun to visit the caves where Melisandre of Asshai gave birth to her shadow baby.
 Hear tales of the power struggles and trysts between the noble families of Westeros, and learn about the exploits of King Joffrey Baratheon.